dmee3/cap_ruby/README.md

   pg_restore --verbose --clean --no-acl --no-owner -h localhost -U postgres -d tempdb latest.dump
   ```

+  *Note: you will need postgres running to do this.*

 3. Dump the local temp database into a file called `data.sql` that has insert statements (which can be used by SQLite3).

   ```